 Why the Dollar's Value Is Lower

 - The dollar is the world's reserve currency.
 Most international transactions are made in dollars.
 Foreign governments keep dollars on hand in case their businesses need it for international trade.

-- Some countries, like China and Japan, export a lot to the United States.
-Their companies receive many dollars as payment for their goods.
+- Some countries, like China and Japan, export a lot to the U.S. Their companies receive many dollars as payment for their goods.
 The government exchanges those dollars for local currency.

-- The central banks of China and Japan use the dollars to purchase U.S. Treasuries.
+- The central banks of China and Japan use the dollars to purchase U.S. Treasurys.
 This practice keeps the dollar's value higher relative to their currencies.
 Their exports become cheaper in comparison.
 It gives their firms a competitive advantage.

 What It Means to You